GaetanoGeck/exerthss/README.md

 - Look for a more complete distribution.
 I would prefer this.
 Try [TeX Live 2020](https://www.tug.org/texlive/) for example.
 - Download the indivdual packages.
 Quick but less sustainable!?
 - Use different fonts.
 I heard that you can add `\usepackage{lmodern}` to the preamble of your document.
 See a [StackExchange](https://tex.stackexchange.com/questions/1390/latin-modern-vs-cm-super) discussion for more details on the pros and cons of _cm-super_ and _lmodern_.

+Other problems might be caused by bugs in my code, although I'm trying to prevent this.
+If you're pretty sure that the bug is in my code and not in yours, I'd be happy if you would create an issue so that I have a chance to fix it.
+Thanks!